codejitsu/sbt-robot/README.md

     Sudo ~ Par ~ StopTomcat(hosts) andThen
     Sudo ~ Par ~ StartTomcat(hosts)
 ```

+Functional tasks composition with `andThen` is also short circuit upon error - when an error occurs during a task
+then the rest of the script logic isn't executed and the result is a type containing the first error encountered.

 After adding ```defineTask(restartTomcats, "restartTomcats")``` your task is available in SBT shell: ```robot:restartTomcats```.